The short answer

 Military studies show increased rates of lower back injury in soldiers carrying loads exceeding 40% of bodyweight over extended durations (4-12 hours).
 These studies typically involve loads of 60-100+ pounds for 20-40+ kilometers.
 The researchers were investigating occupational hazards in contexts where soldiers have no choice but to maintain pace and distance despite fatigue and pain.

-Research on loaded marching shows that loads exceeding 40% bodyweight cause measurable increases in intervertebral disc pressure and spinal compression during 12+ kilometer marches.
+Multiple investigations into loaded marching show that loads exceeding 40% bodyweight cause measurable increases in intervertebral disc pressure and spinal compression during 12+ kilometer marches.
 However - and this is crucial - the available evidence indicates that at loads below 25% bodyweight, spinal changes remain within normal physiological ranges and fully recover within 24 hours.
 The loads and durations simply weren't comparable to recreational rucking.

 This is the critical distinction: occupational load carriage (a soldier's job, performed daily, at heavy loads, often in compromised conditions) is not the same as fitness rucking (a deliberate training activity, done intermittently, at moderate loads, in controlled settings).

-Research on loaded marching shows spinal compression changes with loads exceeding 40% bodyweight over 12+ km marches.
+The data on loaded marching demonstrates spinal compression changes with loads exceeding 40% bodyweight over 12+ km marches.
 At loads below 25% bodyweight, spinal changes remain within normal physiological ranges and fully recover within 24 hours.

 What recreational rucking does for your back